w3c/wpub-ann/README.md

 ![W3C Logo](https://www.w3.org/Icons/w3c_home)

-# Locators for Web Publications
+# Web Annotation Extensions for Web Publications

-This is the repository of the W3C’s specification on Locators Web Publications, developed by the [Publishing Working Group](https://www.w3.org/publishing/groups/publ-wg/).
-The editors’ draft of the specification can also be [read directly](https://w3c.github.io/publ-loc/).
+This is the repository of the W3C’s specification on Web Annotation Extensions for Web Publications, developed by the [Publishing Working Group](https://www.w3.org/publishing/groups/publ-wg/).
+The editors’ draft of the specification can also be [read directly](https://w3c.github.io/wpub-ann/).

 ## Contributing to the Repository